hustic/Armageddon/README.md

 ### Testing

-The tool includes several tests, which you can use to checki its operation on your system.
+The tool includes a fully automated testing suite, which you can use to check its operation on your system.
 With [pytest](https://doc.pytest.org/en/latest) installed, these can be run with

 ```
 python -m pytest armageddon